 Hutch's 1940 performance was not much better: 3-7 with Detroit, and the reverse for the Buffalo Bisons, the Tigers' new Double-A affiliate.
 Even his one-inning stint in the World Series, while not crucial to the Tigers' 4-0 sixth game defeat or the overall outcome, was marred by a homer over the left field fence by Cincinnati hurler Bucky Walters.

 With World War II's end, Hutch plunged into such fun.
 Joining other servicemen in returning to former teams, Hutch entered the most stable period of his playing career, sticking with pitching and winning 87 games for the Tigers (against 57 losses) from 1946 to 1951.
 With Hal Newhouser, Dizzy Trout, and Virgil Trucks, Hutch anchored a powerful staff and pitched many crucial games.
-Perhaps his biggest was a startling, 8-0 home victory over New York on July 18, 1947, after a one-month hiatus due to shoulder pain -- a gem in which Hutch faced 28 batters, gave up two singles, struck out eight, walked none, batted 3 for 4, and denied the Yanks an American League record 20 consecutive wins.
+Perhaps his biggest was a startling, 8-0 home victory over New York on July 18, 1947 -- his first start in a month due to shoulder pain -- a gem in which Hutch faced 28 batters, gave up two singles, struck out eight, walked none, batted 3 for 4, and denied the Yanks an American League record 20 consecutive wins.
 Such performances stirred Steve O'Neill, Hutch's manager at Detroit in 1946-48, to unqualified praise.
 "If I needed one game upon which my whole season was based, if my career depended on that one victory," O'Neill said, "I'd pick Hutch to pitch it for me."

 Tenacity became Hutch's identity and his "angry scowl," as Emmett Watson labeled it, a fearsome calling card.
 After a bad outing, the dozen light bulbs lining the narrow tunnel to the Briggs Stadium clubhouse fell victim to his fists.
 He unleashed similar fury at other ballparks.
 "I always know how Hutch did when we follow Detroit into a town," Yankees catcher Yogi Berra classically observed.
 "If we got stools in the dressing room, I know he won.
 If we got kindling, he lost."